 Caffeine by the Cup

-Below a simple breakdown of caffeine levels for various sizes of cups, from the size coffee mug to the larger thermos.
+Below is a simple breakdown of caffeine levels for various sizes of cups, from the size coffee mug to the larger thermos.

 - 6oz: 71mg

 - 10oz: 114mg

 - 16oz: 182mg

 As previously mentioned, the roasting of coffee beans has a direct impact on the caffeine content of any coffee bean.